USS America (CV-66): Second Vietnam War deployment

 After a return to Norfolk, America stood out of Hampton Roads on 6 July 1971 for the Mediterranean.
 On 16 July 1971, America dropped anchor at Naval Station Rota, Spain in order to receive her turnover information from the ship she was relieving on station, Franklin D. Roosevelt.
 America then entered the Mediterranean for the third time since her commissioning.
 Between the time the ship left Rota, until she reached Naples, she participated in three major exercises.

-Following a port call at Naples, America proceeded on a course toward Palma, Majorca.
+Following a port call at Naples, America proceeded on a course toward Palma de Mallorca, Mallorca.
 While en route, she participated in "PHIBLEX 2–71", in which she covered a mock amphibious landing at Capoteulada, Sicily.
-After a port visit at Palma, Majorca, America participated from 16 to 27 August in "National Week X", one of the largest exercises conducted in the Mediterranean.
+After a port visit at Palma de Mallorca, America participated from 16 to 27 August in "National Week X", one of the largest exercises conducted in the Mediterranean.
 At the termination of the exercise, America proceeded to Corfu, Greece, her next liberty port.
 She then visited Athens shortly afterwards.

 After conducting routine operations in the eastern Mediterranean and making a port call at Rhodes, Greece, the ship proceeded to the Aegean Sea to participate in Operation "Deep Furrow 71", America and CVW-8 providing close air support for almost the entire exercise.